atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 . /
 ? i66 The Journey, to londions
 * •
-the enjoyment of that tranquillity of ““which my indiferetion deprived you., ^ i, '
+the enjoyment of that tranquillity of which my indiferetion deprived you., ^ i, '
 V
 Mr. Lumley will, I Jiqpe, not only